barek2k2/ML_Ruby/README.md

       }
     ]
 ```
-Now you would like to get similar products(of id 4) with respect to product's features.
-You can do so like this way
 ```
 feature_names = ["price", "screen_size", "camera_quality", "battery_capacity"]
 ml = MLRuby::KNearestNeighbors::Model.new(products, feature_names, 2) # 2 is the maximum number of nearest similar/recommended items